Maintaining your leather items

 HINTS: When you purchase something of leather, best you ask the manufacturer (not necessarily the retailer!!) on what products to use in cleaning and maintaining your leather.
 The products you use may depend on your usage, besides the particular tanning process that was used.
 Treat the leather long before it dries out, cracks, & gets brittle.
 If starting to get brittle and barely starting to crack, do the treating in small steps, over some time.
 NO guarantees that will work.
 If treated properly from the beginning, they are unlikely to crack.

 Some of the old stand-by products are shown below, and I will show very different types here:

-1. SnoSeal which is basically a soft wax/silicone compound, that melts at a bit over room temperature.
+1. SnoSeal: Basically a soft wax/silicone compound, that melts at a bit over room temperature.
 Many put it on their boots and leave the boots near a not-too-hot furnace outlet or in the sun.
 This product is OK to use on things like boots that need real waterproofing in severe conditions, yet you understand that the boots will not be kept forever, or for more than one re-soling.
 There is some tendency for this product to have problems with some types of sewing over the years.

 2. Animal oils can soften leather, discolor it, and sometimes slowly rot out sewing, etc. The type of thread used on your boots and other items is critical as to what you use to treat the item.
 If natural thread (cotton, for example) was used, be very cautious.
 BTW ...There is nothing wrong with glue-bonding or vulcanization of soles .....if done correctly, ....although there is somewhat of a 'perception', that such methods are 'cheap and of lesser quality'.
 Their advantages are lower cost, and totally waterproof at the sole seams.